idekerlab/nest_vnn/README.md

 2. Training data file: _training_data.txt_
     * A tab-delimited file containing all data points that you want to use to train the model.
-    The 1st column is identification of cells (genotypes), the 2nd column is a placeholder for drug id and the 3rd column is an observed drug response in a floating point number.
+    The 1st column is ID of cells (genotypes), and the 2nd column is a placeholder for drug ID and the 3rd column is an observed drug response in a floating point number.

 3. Ontology (hierarchy) file: _ontology.txt_
     * A tab-delimited file that contains the ontology (hierarchy) that defines the structure of a branch of a NeST-VNN model that encodes the genotypes.
-The first column is always a term (subsystem or pathway), and the second column is a term or a gene.
+The first column is always a term (subsystem or pathway), and the second is a term or a gene.
     The third column should be set to "default" when the line represents a link between terms, "gene" when the line represents an annotation link between a term and a gene.
     The following is an example describing a sample hierarchy.